misoproject/dataset/README.md

 Regardless of how you initialized your dataset, it needs to be fetched for the data to be available.
 To begin fetching your data, simply call `.fetch()` on it.

 Note that if the data is fetched remotely, this is an asyncronous operation, meaning that the code following your fetch call may be attempting to access data that doesn't exist yet!
-Do remedy this you can do one of the following things:
+To remedy this you can do one of the following things:

 ### Pass success/error callbacks: